kubernetes/enhancements/keps/sig-node/753-sidecar-containers/README.md

 Due to the new field added to `initContainers` to turn them into sidecars, downgrading to the version without this feature will make all Pods using this flag unscheduleable.
-These Pod spec will be rejected by the control plane and all kubelets during unmarshalling.
+New Pods will be rejected by the control plane and all kubelets.
+Pods that has already been created will not be rejected by control plane, but once reaching the kubelet, that has this feature disabled or which is old, kubelet will reject the Pod on unmarshalling.

-**Note**, this specific behavior on read is not clear and if unmarshaling works, the new logic to reject such Pods will be added.
+**Note**, we tested kubelet behavior.
+For the control plane we may need to implement a new logic to reject such Pods when feature gate got turned off.
 See [Upgrade/downgrade testing](#upgradedowngrade-testing) section.

 Workloads will have to be deleted and recreated with the old way of handling